 Subsequently, it’s important to test if your business is able to meet the additional demands.
 In the initial stages of growth, things might seem manageable but can you continue with the same capacity as growth kicks into high gear?

 Question 4: How is the money going to be spent?

 Having a detailed plan to manage the borrowed funds will save you 100% of the headaches later on.
 It maps out the investment options worth considering, how much you will exactly need, the calculated ROI from the investment, and allow you to set aside a rainy day fund.

 The existence of a detailed action plan also encourage your lenders to offer the loan that will meet your needs if not more.

-Numbers tell you exactly where your business is and what it is able to take on.
-When you do the calculations, the cost of borrowing should make sense with the anticipated ROI of the business growth.
+Numbers will tell you exactly where your finances are and what kind of loan it can take on.
+When you do the calculations, the cost of borrowing should make sense with the anticipated ROI of business growth.
 It should show that sustainable growth is more than possible and there is continuity as a result of growth financing.
-Factors that should be reflected by the projected monthly revenue, and ability to meet repayments.
+Factors that should be reflected by the projected monthly revenue, and the ability to meet repayments.

 Small businesses often fail because they are unable to expand and achieve the growth necessary to sustain their longevity.
-Others however, failed because of their aggressive growth strategy when it’s not time to capitalize on growth.
-Recognizing the numbers and having a detailed plan allows you to confidently take on growth financing and make the loan application process much smoother.
+Others, however, failed because their aggressive growth strategy is bringing additional business before your business can handle it.
+By understanding the numbers involved and having a concrete business plan, you can instill confidence in your lenders and make the loan application process much smoother.